zeinmusarsaa/zeinsStartup/README.md

  For the CSS assignments.
 I followed the assignments as much as I could, referring to the links when problems arose.
 I enjoyed the practice we had and look forward to implementing some of these parts to my own website in the future.

 For the CSS Startup assignment, I have added padding and format for my pages, I made sure that all my pages had a similar format and mostly similar css files with minor changes between each.
 I have also added different looking buttons as I like the oval shape more, I also implemented some of the styles we used in our CSS homework, such as the navigation bar and how that looks.
 I implemented the resizing part as well that I learned from that assignment.

+ For my Java array assignment, I utilized the information we learned as well as the example solution, and the deep dive reading in order to create the codepen for the requirements.